AndyA/dns-proxy-drop-a/README.md

 ## But why?

-I'm using it on a Mythic Beasts hosted Raspberry Pi to force node.js to use IPv6.
-Without this node.js prefers IPv4 addresses - which don't generally route anywhere useful in this environment.

 Mythic Beasts excellent
 [hosted Raspberry Pis](https://www.mythic-beasts.com/order/rpi) are IPv6 to the internet.
 They have an IPv4 gateway configured but it doesn't route